OceanGym: A Benchmark Environment for Underwater Embodied Agents: Appendix

 \subsection{More Detailed Discusses and Limitations}

 \textbf{Limitations}.
 While {\bench} provides a valuable testbed for underwater embodied agents, several limitations should be acknowledged.
-First, {\bench} is built on Unreal Engine (UE) 5.3 \citep{unrealengine} with HoloOcean \citep{holoocean}.
-It cannot fully replicate the real underwater environment, as factors such as ocean currents, salinity, marine life, and geological changes are not captured.
+First, OceanGym leverages Unreal Engine (UE) 5.3 \citep{unrealengine} for realistic underwater environment rendering and physical simulation, while utilizing HoloOcean's \citep{holoocean} cluster-based multipath ray-tracing algorithm to simulate multibeam sonar.
+Although UE plugins can be used to simulate water flow, buoyancy, lighting, water interaction etc, it cannot fully replicate the real underwater environment, as factors such as ocean currents, salinity, marine life, and geological changes are not accurately captured.
 Future work may leverage generative models \citep{ball2025genie} or physics-informed machine learning to incorporate these complexities.
 The optical and sonar images still differ from those in the real world, particularly since sonar simulation introduces errors.
 We will continue to refine the system to reduce these discrepancies, noting that real-world sonar itself is also subject to noise and inaccuracies.
 In addition, the environment is large and requires considerable computational resources, with at least 24GB of GPU memory.
 We recommend running without a graphical interface, as enabling it can cause significant lag.
 These limitations highlight opportunities for future work to expand task coverage, improve physical realism, and optimize computational efficiency.

 \textbf{Applications of OceanGym.} (1）A competitive arena for evaluating foundational models and embodied agent frameworks, particularly memory mechanisms.
 Future work can leverage {\bench} to optimize prompt design, memory utilization, and base model capabilities.
 (2) A platform for synthesizing underwater simulation data to enhance both perception and decision-making skills of agents.
 (3) A testbed for reinforcement learning, providing rich feedback for training autonomous behaviors.
 (4) A sim-to-real bridge, enabling the transfer of trained models to real-world AUVs.
 By connecting virtual training with real-world deployment, {\bench} substantially reduces dependence on costly and hazardous field trials, accelerates development cycles, and enhances the reliability and robustness of autonomous underwater systems.